sophialyj/system-design-primer/README.md

 * Cache invalidation is a difficult problem, there is additional complexity associated with when to update the cache.
 * Need to make application changes such as adding Redis or memcached.

+##### Cache invalidation
+While caching is fantastic, it does require you to maintain consistency between your caches and the source of truth (i.e. your database), at risk of truly bizarre applicaiton behavior.
+Each time a value changes, write the new value into the cache (this is called a write-through cache) or simply delete the current value from the cache and allow a read-through cache to populate it later (choosing between read and write through caches depends on your application's details, but generally I prefer write-through caches as they reduce likelihood of a stampede on your backend database).

 ### Source(s) and further reading

 * [From cache to in-memory data grid](http://www.slideshare.net/tmatyashovsky/from-cache-to-in-memory-data-grid-introduction-to-hazelcast)